wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code.md

   - A variation of that block would have the class `.cdx-component-name__block-name--modifier-name`
   - There is no need to go deeper than 2 block levels in a class name; class names of further sub-elements can omit some of the blocks for the sake of brevity.
-- If a style or selector isn't self-explanatory, add a comment above it.
+- If a style or selector isn't self-explanatory, add a comment above it in Less comment style `//`.
 - Avoid HTML element selectors.
 The style rulesets should aim to be independent from specific element choices, which may change.
 - Styles specific to a component's enabled or disabled state should be contained in a selector